benjymous/annotations/sandman/sandman.27.md

 light-years away?

 Page 20 panel 1:  The skull in Dream's souvenir chest is that of the Corinthian, from _The Doll's House_.
-Note the bottled city:  Kandor?
-Note the
-penny:  There is a giant penny in Batman's Batcave,  a souvenir of one of his early cases, although it is unlikely that Dream would have a copy.
-Is the pocketwatch Dr. Manhattan's?
+Note the penny:  There is a giant penny in Batman's Batcave,  a souvenir of one of his early cases, although it is unlikely that Dream would have a copy.
+<jurph@gondor.org> says:
+The city in a bottle is indeed Baghdad ("Ramadan") and the pocketwatch belongs to Prez ("The Golden Boy", world's end #5), as seen on page 24, panel 2.
+Its history is given in the preceding few pages.
+There is also a tankard shown.
+Perhaps this is the tankard Dream first drank from when meeting Hob Gadling?

 Page 22 panel 8:  Loki's remark will be expounded upon next issue.

 Page 24 panel 2:  Matthew's remark has ominous reverberations.

 Contributors include:
+    Originally written by Greg Morrow
 	Bill "Peach Melba" Sherman, <sherman@math.ucla.edu>, corrected my New Testament recollections, recalled a point of similarity between Faerie and Olympus, and hadn't seen the revised edition of 24, which explains Kvasir.
 He